Direct access family law barristers.

 +

-Please contact the clerks with a short description of your matter, the next hearing date if there is one, and the key documents.
+Contact the clerks with a short description of your matter, the next hearing date if there is one, and the key documents.
 We will shortlist suitable counsel, confirm availability and indicative fees, and issue the client care letter for signature, usually within 24 to 72 hours.

 Where to go next.